Jolimont Centre: History

 In the late 1920s, a timber building named the Jolimont Building was erected in Civic, on a block bounded by Northbourne Avenue, Alinga, Moore, and Rudd Streets.
 The building had originally been manufactured in England in 1899 for use at Jolimont railway station in Melbourne.
 It was partially damaged by fire in 1969, and was demolished in 1977.

 In 1978, approval was granted for the construction of a hotel complex and a long-distance coach terminal.
 After the project had not commenced in 1981, Lend Lease Development began work on a six-storey commercial and office complex, which was initially tenanted by the Department of Resources and Energy, the Canberra Tourist Bureau, Prime Television, Trans Australia Airlines, and radio station 2CA.

 During the construction phase, the building was sold to AMP.
 A two-storey General Post Office was also built.
 It opened on 5 May 1983, with Ansett Pioneer and Greyhound using the coach terminal for services to Adelaide, Melbourne and Sydney.
-Later, CountryLink, Deluxe Coachlines, McCafferty's, Murrays, Transborder Express, Trans City and V/Line began using the terminal.
+Later, CountryLink, Deluxe Coachlines, McCafferty's, Murrays, Transborder Express, Trans City, V/Line and FlixBus began using the terminal.

 The 1993 Jolimont Centre siege saw the centre rammed by a vehicle rigged with petrol and gas canisters.
 The commercial space has since been converted to a Novotel hotel.